graphite-project/graphite-web/docs/tools.rst

 SqlToGraphite
 -------------
 `SqlToGraphite`_ is an agent for windows written in .net to collect metrics using plugins (WMI, SQL Server, Oracle) by polling an endpoint with a SQL query and pushing the results into graphite.
+It uses either a local or a centralised configuration over HTTP.

 statsd
 ------